Robert Pickton: Defence appeal

 On January 9, 2008, lawyers for Pickton filed a notice of appeal in the British Columbia Court of Appeal, seeking a new trial on six counts of second-degree murder.
-The notice of appeal enumerated various areas in which the defence alleged that the trial judge erred: the main charge to the jury, the response to the jurors' questions, amending the jury charge, similar fact evidence, and Pickton's statements to the police.
+The notice of appeal enumerated various areas in which the defence alleged that the trial judge had erred: the main charge to the jury, the response to the jurors' questions, amending the jury charge, similar fact evidence, and Pickton's statements to the police.

 Decisions

 The British Columbia Court of Appeal issued its decisions on June 25, 2009, including some banned from publication.
 It dismissed the defence appeal by a 2:1 majority.
 Due to a dissent on a point of law, Pickton was entitled to appeal to the Supreme Court of Canada, without first seeking leave to appeal.
 His notice of appeal was filed in the Supreme Court of Canada on August 24, 2009.
-The Court of Appeal allowed the Crown appeal, finding that the trial judge erred in excluding some evidence and in severing six counts from the rest.
-The order resulting from this severance was stayed, so that the conviction on the six counts of second degree murder was not set aside.
+The Court of Appeal allowed the Crown appeal, finding that the trial judge had erred in excluding some evidence and in severing six counts from the rest.
+The order resulting from this severance was stayed, so that the conviction on the six counts of second-degree murder was not set aside.